-I’ve already written a lot about Belgrade.
+I’ve already written about Belgrade.
 Everyone interested to read and learn about the city should check my previous posts.
 In this post, I would like to present Belgrade by night.

-The city government invested a lot of thought and effort to beautifully illuminate the most important historical sites, in addition to recently restored buildings.
+The city government invested a lot of effort to beautifully illuminate the most important historic sites, in addition to recently restored buildings.

-This McDonald’s restaurant was the first one to open in Belgrade and all of Serbia in March 1988.
+This McDonald’s restaurant was the first one to open in Belgrade and in all of Serbia, in March 1988.
 It was also the first one in all of central and south-east Europe.
-I lived in Belgrade at that time and I remember the excitement when the restaurant opened, especially because it was still a communist country.
+I lived in Belgrade at that time and I remember the excitement when the restaurant opened, especially because Yugoslavia was a communist country.

 At that time, the iron curtain was very much in place in Europe.
 No other communist country, under the Soviet Union dominance, could’ve imagined having McDonald’s in its territory.
 But, Yugoslavia was a non-aligned and independent country.

 The building of the former legendary department store “Kluz” is directly opposite the Belgrade Palace.
 This building has a very beautiful interior space.
 It was perfectly suited for an up-market department store.
 The store closed in 1992.
 The building never regained its previous glory.

 The communist government nationalised it after the Second World War and assigned it to the Belgrade University in 1968.
 I have only ever known this building as the Students’ Cultural Centre.
 The centre was very important for the city’s avant-garde scene.
-It was a concert hall where the biggest and the most important names in the Yugoslavian pop and rock music performed.
+It was a concert hall where the biggest and most important names of the Yugoslavian pop and rock music performed.

 Another beautifully illuminated building is the Serbian Parliament.

-I have previously mentioned that, when I was in Belgrade, Republic Square was under renovation.
+I have previously mentioned that, when I was in Belgrade, Republic Square was under restoration.
 The works will finish in October of this year.
 I look forward to seeing the square once it’s been completely restored.
 I am sure that it will look much better and more representative as the city’s main square.
 Both, the National Museum and the National Theatre are in the photo.